geekp8/Play-Predictor/README.md

 #Data Loading

-* Utilized the `PlayPredictor.csv` dataset.
+* Utilized the PlayPredictor.csv dataset.
-* Loaded using `pandas` for easy manipulation and analysis.
+* Using pandas for easy manipulation and analysis.

 #Data Preprocessing